-Hallux Valgus, also known as a bunion is a bump on the joint at the side of the big toe that causes the big toe to lean towards the next smaller toe instead of pointing straight forward.
+Best place to get Hallux Valgus treatment in Dallas and Plano, Texas, also known as bunion is a bump on the joint at the side of the big toe that causes the big toe to lean towards the next smaller toe instead of pointing straight forward.

 A hallux valgus is formed as a result of a structural problem of the bone of the foot and toe joint.

 What causes hallux valgus?

 The exact cause of hallux valgus is unknown.
 However, structural problems and some other factors may lead to the development of the condition.
 These include:

 - Hypermobility or having a big toe bone that moves more than normal.

 - Having a low arch or uneven weight-bearing in the foot which makes the joint unstable.